UniTime/unitime-doc/installation.md

 ## Upgrade
 Please note that UniTime 4.8 requires Java 11 or later.
 Java 8 is no longer supported.
 To upgrade an existing UniTime installation, only the new `UniTime.war` file should be placed in the `Tomcat/webapps` folder instead of the existing one.
 All the necessary changes to the database are done automatically during the first deployment.
 The safest way to do so is as follows:
-1. Stop tomcat
+1. Stop Tomcat
 2. Backup the existing database (e.g., using mysqldump on MySQL or exp on Oracle)
 3. In `Tomcat/webapps`, remove `UniTime` folder and replace the existing `UniTime.war` with the new one
 4. Delete the content of `Tomcat/work` folder.
-5. Start the tomcat
+5. Start the Tomcat

 If you are using remove solver servers, the appropriate JARs need to be updated as well.